Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Numerical Study

 \section{Numerical Study}

 In this section, we present numerical studies of the M-PCNO, with a particular focus on geometric generalization.
-Specifically, \begin{enumerate} \item We first investigate the learning of integral operators with translation-invariant kernels defined on variable 2D curves, focusing on the approximation error. \item We then consider the 2D exterior Laplacian problem, which involves solving a second-kind Fredholm integral equation.
-Although the corresponding resolvent operator is generally not translation-invariant, it can be approximated via a Neumann series and, consequently, by deep neural operators. \item Finally, we study a 3D aerodynamics application based on potential flow, demonstrating the effectiveness of M-PCNO on a range of real-world geometries, including aircraft and ground vehicles. \end{enumerate} All experiments involve variable computational domains discretized with different numbers of points.
-To enable consistent and parallelizable processing, all samples (inputs and outputs) are zero-padded to a fixed maximum length.
-Unless otherwise stated, the M-PCNO architecture consists of 5 multiscale point cloud neural layers~\eqref{eq:mpcno-layer}, each with $d_f = 64$ channels.
-Training is performed using the Adam optimizer~\cite{kingma2015adam} with a batch size of $8$ over 500 epochs, with the OneCycleLR scheduler~\cite{smith2019super} for dynamic learning-rate adjustment.
-All experiments are run on NVIDIA A100 80G GPUs.
+Specifically, \begin{enumerate} \item We first investigate the learning of integral operators with translation-invariant kernels defined on variable 2D curves, focusing on the approximation error. \item We then consider two exterior Laplace problems: a 2D Neumann-to-Dirichlet map and 3D potential flow.
+These operators involve both layer potentials and the solution of geometry-dependent boundary integral equations. \item Finally, we examine turbulent flow over 3D vehicles to assess the performance of M-PCNO for a nonlinear PDE-induced operator on complex geometries. \end{enumerate} Detailed experimental setups are provided in the supplementary material.